ligoj/ligoj/app-api/README.md

 ```
 mvn clean package -DskipTests=true
 ```
 Note: you can run this command either from the root module, either from the "app-api" module.
-When executed from the root module, bot WAR (app-api and app-ui) will be created.
+When executed from the root module, both WAR (app-api and app-ui) will be created.
 But if you want to produce production binaries, enable the "minify" profile "-Pminify".

 # Test the WAR
 ```